Where to see the animals... from Dynasties

 Painted wolves, also known as African wild dogs

 With only 6,600 painted wolves remaining in the wild, this speckle-furred hound is fighting for survival.
 Their large ears are incredibly sound sensitive, and they have specialised molars for shearing meat and grinding bone.
 They have powerful legs and four-toed feet, while other members of the dog family usually have five, and can run as fast as 44 mph.
 This episode traces the movement of Blacktip, a rebellious female pack leader in Zimbabwe’s Mana Pools National Park.
 As a Unesco-listed world heritage site, Mana Pools is home to around 200 painted wolves.
 The park’s water pools also attract a variety of animals, including elephants and leopards throughout the year.
-Search for painted wolves in Mana Pools National Park on our Classic Zimbabwe tour.
+Search for painted wolves in Mana Pools National Park on our Zimbabwe’s Wild Side tour.
 Alternatively, Cox & Kings can also arrange tailor-made private travel throughout Africa where you can spot the painted wolves at South Africa’s Madikwe Game Reserve and Kenya’s Laikipia Plateau.

 Wild dogs hunting, South Africa